-Alun Michael has been the Police and Crime Commissioner for South Wales since 2012.
-He says that “looking backwards, the role makes sense of my career – which certainly didn’t make sense looking forwards”.
+Alun Michael has been the Police and Crime Commissioner for South Wales since 2012, during which time it has become recognised as one of the highest-performing police services in terms of response, engaging with local communities and putting an emphasis on preventing crime and harm.
+He’s protected neighbourhood policing, making good use of the additional PCSOs provided by the Welsh Labour Government and his commitments are spelt out in his Election Statement.
+Alun says that “looking backwards, the role makes sense of my career – which certainly didn’t make sense looking forwards”.

 Growing up in North Wales he was active in the Scout Movement, becoming a Queen’s Scout and then the first person in Wales to be awarded the Duke of Edinburgh’s Gold Award.
 After graduating from Keele University in 1966 he became a newspaper reporter in with the South Wales Echo and served as branch secretary of the National Union of Journalists.